Raphire/Win11Debloat/README.md

 <br/>

 > [!TIP]
-> You can change what apps are and aren't removed by editing the ['Appslist.txt'](https://github.com/Raphire/Win11Debloat/blob/master/Appslist.txt) and ['GamingAppslist.txt'](https://github.com/Raphire/Win11Debloat/blob/master/GamingAppslist.txt) files.
+> You can change what apps are and aren't removed by editing the ['Appslist.txt'](https://github.com/Raphire/Win11Debloat/blob/master/Appslist.txt) files.

 ### Apps that ARE removed

 <details>
   <summary>Click to expand</summary>
   <blockquote>